Imagine you are out to dinner with your family to celebrate a birthday.

 but have been careful to drink water and eat food also.
 On the way home,

-pull over and the police office accuses you of
+You pull over and the police officer accuses you of

 driving under the influence.
 As unexpected as this may seem, many people in San Diego find themselves